Solver rewards

 Solver rewards are computed using a mechanism akin to a Vickrey–Clarke–Groves mechanism (a generalization of a second-price auction to combinatorial auctions).
 First, each solver proposes multiple solutions.
 Each solution contains a price vector and a list of trades to execute, which can be used to compute the solution's score.
 The protocol then selects the winning solutions (and winning solvers) using a fair combinatorial auction, which first filters out the solutions deemed unfair and then selects the combination of fair solutions that maximizes the total score of the auction (see here for more details).

-From the protocol's perspective, a solution executed on chain must equal the solver's initial commitment.
+From the protocol's perspective, a solution as executed on chain must equal the solution as submitted at the bidding stage.

 The payment to the winning solver is